wunderlist20/backend/README.md

 # wunderlist-backend

+## Dependencies Used

+- Node
+- Express
+- PostgreSQL (Production)
+- SQLite3 (Development)
+- Knex
+- Knex Cleaner
+- Bcryptjs
+- Jsonwebtoken
+- Cors
+- Helmet
+- Dotenv
+- Faker
+- Nodemon (Development)
+- Cross-Env (Development)
+- Jest (Development)
+- Supertest (Development)

-Endpoints
+## Endpoints

-Log In and Registration (in progress)
+# Log In and Registration

-POST /api/auth/register will create a new user and send back a token.
+**POST** /api/auth/register will create a new user and send back a token.
 Username, password, firstName, lastName are required fields.

-POST /api/auth/login will log the user in, and send back a token.
+**POST** /api/auth/login will log the user in, and send back a token.
 Username and password required.

-Todos
+# Todos
+(protected route, requires login)

-GET https://wunderlist-02.herokuapp.com/api/todos/ will return an array of todos.
+**GET** https://wunderlist-02.herokuapp.com/api/todos/ will return an array of todos.

-GET https://wunderlist-02.herokuapp.com/api/todos/:id will return an object corresponding to the todo at that ID.
+**GET** https://wunderlist-02.herokuapp.com/api/todos/:id will return an object corresponding to the todo at that ID.

-POST https://wunderlist-02.herokuapp.com/api/todos/ will add a new todo, and return the created object. title, task and setDate are required fields. user_id, notes, and completed are optional fields.
+**POST** https://wunderlist-02.herokuapp.com/api/todos/ will add a new todo, and return the created object. title, task and setDate are required fields. user_id, notes, and completed are optional fields.

-DEL https://wunderlist-02.herokuapp.com/api/todos/:id will delete the todo at this ID, and return the deleted object.
+**DEL** https://wunderlist-02.herokuapp.com/api/todos/:id will delete the todo at this ID, and return the deleted object.

-PUT https://wunderlist-02.herokuapp.com/api/todos/:id will edit the todo at this ID, and return the edited object.
+**PUT** https://wunderlist-02.herokuapp.com/api/todos/:id will edit the todo at this ID, and return the edited object.

+# Users
-Users (protected route, requires login) allows a user to view, edit or delete their profile
+(protected route, requires login)

+GET  api/users/:id allows a user to view their specific profile by id
-GET  api/users/:id

-PUT  api/users/:id
+PUT  api/users/:id allows a user to edit their specific profile

-DELETE api/users/:id
+DELETE api/users/:id allows a user to delete their specific profile

+If you are running the project locally, every endpoint here is the same, but the heroku URL is replaced with `http://localhost:4000/`.
+For example, `GET` `http://localhost:4000/api/todos` will return an array of todos.